davidwarrington/start-page-tutorial/README.md

     ```html
     <p class="text-centre">Centred text</p>
     ```
     This makes your code easier to read because, once you understand the components of it, you will be able to tell quickly, and at a glance, what you're looking at without having to read other code for context.
 Syntax highlighting can also help to catch errors.
 For example, trying to select an ID with CSS typically uses a different colour to a class selector.
-So it's easier to tell at a glance that ```#about``` is not the same ```.about```.
+So it's easier to tell at a glance that ```#about``` is not the same as ```.about```.

 ### 1.2 Plugins